 Tokyo Metropolitan Government Building

-Once we all had our transport cards – we were ready to get into exploring Tokyo!
+Once we all had our transport cards – we were ready to explore Tokyo!

 - We spent about 90 minutes here including lining up for around 30 minutes.